 Effects on nicotine and CBD industries

 The United States House Committee on Appropriations recently stated that it expects the FDA to identify lawful regulatory pathways for CBD foods and dietary supplements.
 These pathways would include safety parameters such as labeling requirements and limitations on CBD quantities to protect public health.
-The committee has also said that the FDA needs to preserve the integrity of its drug development and approval process to ensure drug products are going through appropriate validation processes, and have been tested for safety, quality and efficacy.
-Overall, the committee has placed significant pressure on the FDA to speed up their regulatory process and develop their stance on vaping and cannabis products.
+The committee has also said that the FDA needs to preserve the integrity of its drug development and approval process to ensure drug products are going through validation processes, and have been tested for safety, quality and efficacy.
+Overall, the committee has significantly pressured the FDA to speed up their regulatory process and develop their stance on vaping and cannabis products.
 This may be a difficult undertaking, as FDA Chief Information Officer, Dr. Amy Abernethy, has estimated that it may end up taking up to five years to generate a complete regulatory framework for CBD.

 The dangers of inappropriate promotion